 5) Purity / Sanctity

 At a glance, those probably look like abstract ideas that you wouldn’t place on your top priority list.
-But if you look back over your life, isolate each of these intrinsic values and make them concretely specific, then look again, you may find that these are indeed what make up the bigger picture.
-For example, let me delineate this list with specifics that have consistently shown up in conversations with colleagues, friends and clients over decades in their most revealing moments…
+But if you look back over your life, isolate each of these intrinsic values, and make them concretely specific, then look again, you may find that these are indeed what make up the bigger picture.
+For example, let me delineate this list with specifics that have consistently shown up in conversations with colleagues, friends, and clients over decades in their most revealing moments…

 - The care and protection of our wellbeing and vital enthusiasm for living, of those we love, and of our most treasured experiences; and being cared for by those we love.

-- Fairness and reciprocity in our personal and professional relationships; and corrections made for abuses, negligence or blatant disregard of trusts given.
+- Fairness and reciprocity in our personal and professional relationships; and corrections made for abuses, negligence, or blatant disregard of trusts given.

-- Being oneself within a group of dependably loyal friends, family or colleagues who share the same interests and intent, and participating in activities and conversations that are exceptionally meaningful, rewarding and fun.
+- Being oneself within a group of dependably loyal friends, family, or colleagues who share the same interests and intent, and participating in activities and conversations that are exceptionally meaningful, rewarding, and fun.

 - Finding our true place as the authority of our chosen vocation and spheres of expertise, and receiving the appropriate acknowledgment and respect for all it took to get there and sustain it.

-- Knowing and having consistent access to something, someone, someplace that generates the experiences of awe, serene faith and a return to innocence – an intuitive sense that the most important things are okay after all, now, and will be over the passage of time.
+- Knowing and having consistent access to something, someone, someplace that generates the experiences of awe, serene faith, and a return to innocence – an intuitive sense that the most important things are okay after all, now, and will be over the passage of time.

-If you make your own list from these five intrinsic values with precise names, places, activities and designs, you will at least have greater clarity about what you deeply if not desperately long for, which is worthy knowledge from which to envision and construct real priorities.
-I don’t think we can do that in one sitting, nor can most of us access the necessary clarity as a ritual in-between juggling our daily obligations and practical concerns.
+If you make your own list from these five intrinsic values with precise names, places, activities, and designs, you will at least have greater clarity about what you deeply if not desperately long for, which is worthy knowledge from which to envision and construct real priorities.
+I don’t think we can do that in one sitting, nor can most of us access the necessary clarity in-between juggling our daily obligations and practical concerns.
 But I do like the (also universal and timeless) ritual of stepping back from the usual grind once a week to reconsider what the bigger picture is and our place relative to it.
 And perhaps a couple of times each year for a longer length of time in an environment that allows for and promotes such reconsideration and exploration.

 Making and having one’s own list, though, is not just a word or a thought game.
 A list is part of the process of clarifying awareness – a sort of map to those desperately longed-for destinations.
 In my last blog post, ‘Intensity of Aliveness’, the key point I was making is “setting alight the ideas by getting out of our heads into visceral engagement.”
 To define the bigger picture is an important, even radical start; then there is the traveling to the destinations – actually living in accordance with our real priorities.
 By doing so, we don’t only see and understand the bigger picture, we enter into it.